Roy's Motel & Café, Amboy, California

 modern art

-Route 66 Motel in Tucumcari
+Route 66 Motel in Tucumcari, a legendary one

 Sabina 2011